WHY TAKE CERT TRAINING?

 Disasters can strike anywhere and anytime.
-Basic safety and disaster skills can mean the difference between life and death.
+Basic safety and disaster skills can mean the crucial difference between life and death.

 The Community Emergency Response Team (CERT) program helps train and equip citizens to be better prepared to help themselves and their neighbors in the event of a disaster, crisis or common emergency and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 CERT offers a consistent, nationwide approach to volunteer training and organization that professional responders can rely on during disaster situations, which allows them to focus on more complex tasks.
 Through CERT, the capabilities to prepare for, respond to and recover from disasters is built and enhanced.